rhobs/handbook/content/Services/RHOBS/rules-and-alerting.md

 #### Check the alerting rule state

-It is also possible to check all rule groups for a tenant by querying the `/api/v1/rules`.
+It is also possible to check all rule groups for a tenant by querying `/api/v1/rules`.
 This endpoint returns the processed and evaluated rules from [Thanos Rule](https://thanos.io/tip/components/rule.md/#rule-aka-ruler), which is different than the `/api/v1/rules/raw` endpoint, that returns the unprocessed/raw rules.

+`/api/v1/rules` supports only `GET` requests and proxies to the upstream read endpoint (in this case, [Thanos Querier](https://thanos.io/tip/components/query.md/)).

 Thanos Ruler evaluates the Prometheus rules - in this case for example, it checks which alerting rules will be triggered, the last time they were evaluated and more.

 You can check the `/api/v1/rules` endpoint: